EU immediately endorses Biden, in 'unusual' move

 Already a member?

-"Biden has been a true friend of this nation throughout his life and I look forward to working with him," Irish taoiseach Micheál Martin said, just 15 minutes after US broadcaster CNN became the first TV network to call the result shortly before 5.30PM Brussels time on Saturday (7 November).
+"Biden has been a true friend of this nation throughout his life and I look forward to working with him," Irish taoiseach Micheál Martin said, just 15 minutes after US broadcaster CNN became the first TV network to call the result, shortly before 5.30PM Brussels time on Saturday (7 November).

-But German chancellor Angela Merkel and French president Emmanuel Macron were not far behind, in a break from normal protocol, in which European leaders tend to wait either for official results, or for the incumbent to concede defeat.
+But French president Emmanuel Macron and German chancellor Angela Merkel were not far behind, in a break from normal protocol, in which European leaders tend to wait either for official results, or for the incumbent to concede defeat.

 "The Americans have chosen their president ...
 We have a lot to do to meet today's challenges.
-Let's act together!," Macron tweeted at 7PM.
+Let's act together!", Macron tweeted at 7PM.

 "I look forward to future cooperation with president Biden ...
 Our transatlantic friendship is irreplaceable," Merkel said, moments later.